 Whether your wisdom teeth are just starting to erupt or you’ve had them for a while, you may be wondering if they’ll need to be extracted to keep your mouth healthy.
 While wisdom teeth extractions are very common, they’re not required for all patients.
+Genetics can play a role in whether patient needs one or all wisdom teeth extracted.
 Only people who are experiencing complications due to their wisdom teeth need extractions at St. Clair Tooth Co.
-Read on to learn more.

 The wisdom teeth are our final set of adult teeth.
 They are our third set of molars.
 Unlike the rest of our adult teeth, which erupt by the age of 13, in most cases, they come in a lot later.
 Most people start getting their wisdom teeth at about 16 or 17 years of age, though they can erupt as late as the age of 25, in some cases.

 The problem with wisdom teeth is that, because they come in so late, many people simply don’t have room in their mouths to accommodate them.
 This is particularly true if you’ve undergone orthodontic treatment to straighten your teeth.
 Because of this, the wisdom teeth often cause unpleasant or even dangerous complications when they start to erupt.
 If this is the case, your wisdom teeth probably need to be extracted.

 However, lots of people can keep their wisdom teeth.
 If they erupt without any problems and are healthy, there’s no reason you need to have them extracted.
 Some patients also may be missing one, several, or all of their wisdom teeth due to natural genetic variations.

 So, how do you know if your wisdom teeth are not healthy, and may need to be extracted?
 Common signs of issues with your wisdom teeth include oral pain and discomfort, particularly around your rear teeth, as well as stiffness and pain in the jaw.